The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Selecting the main landing sites and regionality for Ukraine: what to consider in advance

 Once the clusters are ready, we select the main landing pages: those that should generate the greatest commercial demand and receive priority in internal linking.
 For Ukraine, regional modifiers (Kyiv, Lviv, Dnipro, Odesa, etc.) are often critical, but creating separate city-specific categories is only worthwhile if they offer unique value: different delivery/pickup options, warehouse availability, or local pages.
+Also consider the website's language model (UA/RU).
+If there are two language versions, it's best to collect and distribute semantics separately for each—with correct hreflang and without mixing keywords in a single URL.
+This strengthens relevance and makes SEO for online store categories manageable: you understand which category is responsible for which cluster and where exactly the traffic that converts should grow.

 2. Semantics and the category/subcategory map: how to turn queries into structure